 Why as an SEO should you care about it?
 Well, for several reasons it turns out.
 Not least because important stories live within marketing data, and visualisation has been shown to be a powerful method of communicating these stories.

-Also, thanks to Google Data Studio and the Search Console connector, it’s now incredibly easy to begin to tell the stories that exist in your Search Console data.
+Thanks to Google Data Studio and the Search Console connector, it’s now incredibly easy to begin to create a template for your SEO reports and tell the stories that exist in your Search Console data.
 I hope this post serves as a kind of starter to get you thinking about how you might use Google Data Studio and Search Console in your own reporting.
 And let's not forget the obvious plus regarding its pricing: it's completely free.

 See all of your Search Console data in a single dashboard